-- PaPs on overlapping sections of the operational extension lines between

-- Děčin and Rostock Seehafen;
+- PaPs on overlapping sections of the operational extension lines between Bad Schandau and Rostock Seehafen; - Harmonized path offer between Osnabrück and Maschen

-- Lysá nad Labem and Kolín

-- Harmonized path offer between:

-- Osnabrück and Maschen

 PaPs are published in PCS at X-11.
 Between X-11 and X-10.5 the C-OSS is allowed to perform, in PCS, all needed corrections of errors regarding the published PaPs detected by any of the involved parties.
 In this phase, the published PaPs have 'read only' status for applicants, who may also provide input to the C-OSS regarding the correction of errors.